 AS: His absolute favorite book is this book called Get Up Stand Up which is based on, obviously, the Bob Marley lyrics.
 He’s just crazy about it.
 Well, also, what’s that Richard Scarry book…

-SK: Cars and Trucks and Things That Go?
-The endless one?
+SK: Cars and Trucks and Things That Go

 AS: The endless one.
 We have to keep buying different versions of it because he rips all the pages out so much because he loves it so much.
 He wants to read by himself!
 Magazines and newspapers, I’m not kidding.
 He just sits there.